 Pension freedoms arrived in 2015 courtesy of George Osborne allowing pension income to be drawn from a pension pot relatively freely.
-Many have taken a responsibly approach, whilst others may unwittingly run completely out of money as they are not keeping track of their fund values.
+Many have taken a responsible approach, whilst others may unwittingly run completely out of money as they are not keeping track of their fund values.

 Pensions had their own game changer day, in George Osborne’s Budget speech on the 19th March 2014.
 Without consultation, or even as much as a murmur in the press, the chancellor of the exchequer changed the UK’s retirement income market forever.
 Osbornes creation is a massive social experiment, nothing more and nothing less.

-To provide further insight, one of the UK’s leading pension providers asked a sample of 554 people who have entered into drawdown since April 2015, how they were using their new found freedoms.
+To provide further insight, one of the UK’s leading pension providers asked a sample of 554 people who have entered into drawdown since April 2015, how they were using their newfound freedoms.
 Here is what they discovered.

 - Average withdrawals have dropped as the market stabilises.

 - A major concern about the reforms was savers blowing their funds irresponsibly and running out of money in retirement.

 - However, surveys conducted in each of the past three years suggest withdrawals as a percentage of all personal pension pots have dropped steadily as the market settles.

 - Those at the margins who spend the lot without thinking are not all that many.

 - On average withdrawal are under 5% and does not look like a major cause for concern.